zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 This section includes a complete example of converting a neural network to Quantization Aware Training.
 This tutorial uses PyTorch and Brevitas to train a simple network on a synthetic data-set.
 You can find the demo of the final network in the [custom-model with quantization aware training demo](https://github.com/zama-ai/concrete-ml-internal/tree/main/docs/advanced_examples/QuantizationAwareTraining.ipynb).
+To see how to apply these network design principles for a real-world dataset please see the [MNIST use-case example](https://github.com/zama-ai/concrete-ml-internal/blob/main/use_case_examples/mnist/mnist_in_fhe.ipynb).

 For a more formal description of the usage of Brevitas to build FHE compatible neural networks, please see the [Brevitas usage reference](../developer-guide/external_libraries.md#brevitas).